Võhma

 Võhma is a town in Põhja-Sakala Parish, Viljandi County, central Estonia.

 History

 The settlement dates to the sixteenth century.
 The German-language name of the town was Wöchma.
 It began to grow when a railway station, located on the Tallinn - Viljandi railway line operated by Elron (rail transit), opened in 1899.
 Võhma was named a borough in 1945 and a town in 1993.
 In the period from 1928 to 1996 it was largely known for its slaughterhouse.
 The closure of the slaughterhouse caused a spike in unemployment, but the town has somewhat rebounded since then.

 During the Cold War it was home to Võhma air base.
+It was located 4km north of Võhma, in Ollepa.